cyrus621/Evaluating-Digital-Soil-Maps-by-their-patterns/Presentation/README.md

-# Project: Evaluating Digital Soil Maps by their patterns
+# Presentation: Evaluating Digital Soil Maps by their patterns

 Digital soil maps are usually evaluated by point-wise “validation statistics”.
 This evaluation is quite limited: